chetnashah/javawork/kotlinwork/KotlinCoroutines.md

 }
 ```

 `GlobalScope`: top level scope, coroutines launched via `GlobalScope.launch { }` are top level coroutines that can survive entire life span of an application.
+Should not be used unless careful.

 Implementation of GlobalScope:
 ```kt